ScottWe/solidity-1/tutorials/4_arbitrary_clients.md

 already warn against unbounded loops.
 Unbounded loops require unbounded gas, which is [impossible in Ethereum](https://ethgasstation.info/blog/gas-limit/).
 As for bounded loops, we can unroll them prior to analysis.

-## Restricting Addresses in SmartACE

-When the above patterns hold, SmartACE will compute can abstract address domain.
-In theory, we need one address for each distinguishable address, otherwise known as a *client equivalence class*.
-In theory, there is one class for each smart contract and one class for every arbitrary transactional input.
-Constants and state variables as not so simple.
-In theory there is a class for each constant and each state variable, along with their intersections with any other class.
-For example, a smart contract address may be a constant and also used as a state variable.

-However, for the `Manager` bundle we ended up with linearly many addresses, despite the presence of constants and state variables.
-Implicitly we made the following observations.
-First, we know that each constant is unique, therefore intersects with a single client or a single contract in any viable execution.
-We decide this intersection at the start of the model.
-We make a similar reduction for state variables by tracking the active equivalence class throughout the execution.

-Therefore, we require one address for each smart contract, one address for each transactional input, one address for each state variable, and one address for each constant.

-### Encoding the Addresses in SmartACE

-SmartACE encodes these addresses in a consistent way.
-The address `0` is always the constant `address(0)`.
-The addresses immediately following `0` are contract addresses.
-The remaining addresses are arbitrary clients, state variable placeholders, and constant placeholders in any order.
-For non-zero constants, we non-deterministically assign it a unique address.
-As non-zero constants are uncommon in real smart contracts, this often yields a deterministic assignment.

 ## Proving the Correctness of `Fund` and `Manager`